marceldobehere/MAAL-Marcels-Amazing-Assembly-Language/MAAL/Docs/MAAB.md

 ##### Printing a char
 ```
 [50]
-[0x01.00] // Sycall for Console and Print Char
+[0x01.01] // Sycall for Console and Print Char
 [Address of Byte to print (1 Byte)]
 ```

 ##### Printing values
 ```
 [50]
-[0x01.01] // Sycall for Console and Print Char
+[0x01.02] // Sycall for Console and Print Char
 [Datatype number (1 Byte)]
 [Address of Data to print (1 Byte)]
 ```